Code of Conduct

 6) Punctuality and regular attendance in lectures and other course related work is necessary.
 A minimum of 75% attendance is compulsory in every course.
 From the date of commencement of a course, a maximum absence of 4 sessions in regular semester shall be allowed.

 7) Students are expected to be in their classes before the scheduled time as given in the time table.
 A student who is more than ten minutes late may not be allowed to enter the class if there was an emergency.
 Students are expected to maintain a minimum of 75% attendance in each subject.
 A student may be absent from the Institute upon submitting a written application by the parent/guardian which must be submitted to the office either before the leave period starts or, at the latest, on the day the student resumes attendance at the Institute after the absence.
-If a student is absent without an application or notice for one week his/her name will be struck off the register.
+If a student is absent without an application or notice for one week his/her name will be struck off from the department and admission would be considered cancelled without prior notice.
 All the rules stated in the undertaking signed by each student apply.
-Attendance below 75% would restrict students to appear in exams and it will incur a fine of 3000/ per subject to save student’s academic year.
-Students with attendance between 70-75% will be allowed to sit in examination after payment of fine.
+Attendance below 75% would restrict students to appear in exams.
 Students with below 50% internal marks would not be allowed to sit in final examination.
 Any student with less than 70% of attendance will not be allowed to sit in terminal examination.

 8) Students are forbidden from indulging in any political activity on the campus.
 No student shall form, or associate with an organization/group/society/club, or any other body involved in misconduct or is against the institute, any policy of the institute, hindering smooth functioning of institute, promoting caste distinctions and inciting parochial/ linguistic/regional feelings.